newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 Keep the settings as default unless you know that you want to use a customized gradle wrapper or your local distribution.
 Hit OK, and it will start the import of the project and pulling in the default dependencies.

+#### A note on Intellij content root problems
+Gradle in Intellij does not like any source paths that are outside of the content root.
+For example setting the resource directory for the desktop project as the android assets folder, this will cause a gradle refresh to fail.
+There are currently on a few solutions for this problem, and none of them are that ideal.
+The developers have said that it will someday play nice, but as for now you can do the following:

+* Dont use gradle tasks to run tasks that would require the content out of the root and keep the asset directories as 'wrong'
+* Copy assets to each project
+* Don't use the gradle IDE integration, run from command line and import as a file system

 ### Running & Debugging in Intellij Idea